chriscolon33765/chriscolon33765/README.md

 **My Focus**

-Over 10 years of experience in tech support in small to medium companies.
+Full Stack software developer with over 10 years of experience in tech support in small to medium companies.
 Driven to learn new technologies; I take pride in exceeding expectations with customers and team members; I'm in search of a company, I can contribute to and successfully grow my career in the long term.

 **My Background**